HobbitHacker/Q3270/README.md

 It's not (yet) as feature rich as other emulators, but it is (in my limited cases) usuable for things like MVS 3.8j under Hercules.

-I've used it for at least MVS 3.8j and VM/370.
+I've used it for at least MVS 3.8j and VM/370, and to connect to IBM's zXplore https://ibmzxplore.influitive.com